UX Design Processes

 Several metrics are particularly useful to evaluate UX:

-1. Usability: This includes success rate, error rate, and the time it takes to complete tasks.
-These metrics help determine how easily users can interact with a product and complete their intended tasks.
+Usability: This includes success rate, error rate and the time it takes to complete tasks—they’re metrics that help work out how easily users can interact with a product and complete their intended tasks.

-2. User satisfaction: Surveys and feedback forms measure how satisfied users are with a product.
-Tools like the System Usability Scale (SUS) provide a standardized way to assess user satisfaction.
+User satisfaction: Surveys and feedback forms measure how satisfied users are with a product—and tools like the System Usability Scale (SUS) give a standardized way to assess how satisfied users are.

-3. Engagement: Metrics such as the number of user sessions, session duration, and frequency of use indicate how engaging a product is.
-High engagement levels typically suggest a positive user experience.
+Engagement: Metrics such as the number of user sessions, session duration and frequency of use indicate how engaging a product is.

-4. Conversion rates: This measures how effectively the design leads users to take desired actions, like signing up, purchasing, or subscribing.
-A high conversion rate often reflects a design that aligns well with user needs.
+Conversion rates: This measures how effectively the design leads users to take desired actions—like signing up, purchasing or subscribing.

-5. Retention rate: The percentage of users who return to a product over time.
-High retention rates can indicate that the product continues to meet user needs and provides lasting value.
+Retention rate: It’s the percentage of users who return to a product over time.

-These metrics, when teams monitor them regularly, provide valuable insights into user behavior and preferences, and help UX designers improve the product iteratively.
+These metrics—when teams monitor them regularly—give valuable insights into user behavior and preferences, and help UX designers improve the product iteratively.

 Watch our video on usability for a better understanding of what it involves: